Skyost/ThatLatexLib/README.md

 * Calculate TeX files checksums so that you don't have to regenerate it each time you want a PDF.
 * Extract and convert your `tikzpicture` images from your LaTeX documents.
-* Automatically compresses your SVG files using SVGO.
+* Automatically compress your SVG files using SVGO.
 * Render transformed HTML math elements using Katex (can easily be configured).

 ## Use cases